ajafff/tslint-consistent-codestyle/README.md

 ## no-else-after-return
 Works like [no-else-return from eslint](http://eslint.org/docs/rules/no-else-return).

->f an if block contains a return statement, the else block becomes unnecessary.
+> If an if block contains a return statement, the else block becomes unnecessary.
 Its contents can be placed outside of the block.

 ## no-return-undefined
 Using `return undefined` or `return void 0` is unnecessary, because `undefined` is the default return value.
 Just use `return;` instead.